Rising Seas and Real Estate Prices in Fort Lauderdale

 Fort Lauderdale is undergoing a construction boom in anticipation of 50,000 more residents -- about a third of its current population -- in the next fifteen years.
 (Photo: Katherine Bagley)

-The south Florida community of Fort Lauderdale lies mostly just two feet above sea level, and already floods multiple times a year.
-Yet it’s also currently undergoing a home construction boom, and real estate prices are rising.
+The south Florida community of Fort Lauderdale lies mostly just two above sea level, and already floods multiple times a year.
+Yet it’s currently undergoing a home construction boom, and real estate prices are rising.
 Host Steve Curwood and reporter Katherine Bagley discuss the social consequences of this paradox.

 BAGLEY: Thanks for having me.

 CURWOOD: Talk to me about Fort Lauderdale's growth?
 How much is Fort Lauderdale projected to grow over these next several decades, at least according to the Chamber of Commerce.

 BAGLEY: It's expected to grow by a third.
 There's about 50,000 people that are expected to move to Fort Lauderdale in the next 15 years and currently the city doesn't have the housing to be able to accommodate those people so there's this massive building boom happening within city limits.
 There's skyscrapers going up and new condos, new apartment buildings.
 The city is really transforming itself to accommodate this huge influx of population.

 CURWOOD: Now, of course, there are many cities along the coastline.
 Why is Fort Lauderdale so vulnerable to sea level rise?